Scholarship Program for Master of Science in hydropower development

 - Cost of travel to and from Norway.

-- Cost of the fees for applying for a Norwegian residence permit.
+- Cost of the fees for applying for a Norwegian visa and residence permit.

 - A personal laptop computer available to you during the extent of the scholarship period.